squirrel-sql-client/squirrel-sql-code/plugins/codecompletion/doc/readme.txt

 These functions' names start with '#'.
 If you want to see which functions exist just type # and ctrl+space.
 Select the function you would like to try from the code completion popup list.
 Code completion will generate a template for the function call.
-Adopt the template to your needs and position the cursor at the end of the template.
+Adjust the template to your needs and position the cursor at the end of the template.
 Then hit ctrl+space again and see what happens.